 Now what is a dumpster diver?

 This term refers to a man or woman mining dumpsters.
 They climb into dumpsters and use a stick to open trash bags.
 The trash gets searched for reusable items like old plates, cups, clothes, vases, dolls, etc. No, these are not poor and/or unemployed people.
-They are collectors.
-They are there with big trucks in which they load their collectibles.
-They are there no matter how cold it is.
+They are collectors and come with big trucks in which they load their collectibles.
+Interestingly, they are there no matter how cold it is.
 For some of them it seems to be like the colder the better as then the competition is less and the possibility to make a great find is enhanced.